reillybergeron/FetchAssessment/README.md

 ## Project Files Overview

+**README.md**
+This file.

 **main.go**
 The entry point of the application.
 Sets up HTTP routing and starts the server.

 **points/**
-— Contains the logic for calculating points based on receipt details.
+— Contains the logic for calculating points based on receipt details. points.go handles calculations while helpers.go contains helper functions used in points.go.
+Tests for points.go found in points_test.go.
-(File: points.go)
+(Files: points.go, helpers.go, and points_test.go)

 **models/**
 — Defines data structures used for receipts and items.
 (File: models.go)

+**main_test.go**
+— Contains integration tests for the two main API endpoints.

 **go.mod and go.sum**
 — Handle dependency management for the Go modules used in the project.